 What is a New Jersey LLC Operating Agreement?

-A New Jersey LLC Operating Agreement is a written contract among the LLC Members (owners) which includes details and information about LLC ownership structure, who owns the company and how the LLC is managed.
+A New Jersey LLC Operating Agreement is a written contract between the LLC Members (LLC owners).
+This legal document includes detailed information about LLC ownership structure, who owns the company and how the LLC is managed.

-Your Operating Agreement will include basic information about your New Jersey LLC.
-A lot of the information will be the same information listed in your LLC’s Certificate of Formation, such as:
+Your Operating Agreement will include basic information about your Limited Liability Company.
+Some of the information will be the same as what is listed in your New Jersey LLC Certificate of Formation.
+Operating Agreements should include:

 - LLC Name